ilg/LambdaMLM/README.md

 - `superAdmin` The member is a super-administrator.
 - `vacation` No emails are sent to the member.
 - `echoPost` The member receives their own posts.

-###### Potential Future Flags

-Based on [ecartis](https://www.ecartis.net), descriptions from [here](https://wiki.utdallas.edu/wiki/display/FAQ/Ecartis+Account+Flags).

-- `digest` User wants to receive digested version of list.
-- `digest2` User wants to receive digested version of list _and_ normal posts.
-This flag should be set _instead_ of `digest`, not in addition to.
-- `diagnostic` User is for diagnostics only, don't receive list traffic.
-- `myopic` Administrative user does not receive admin postings.
-- `protected` User will never be unsubscribed by bouncer.
-- `ccErrors` User wishes to have bounces cc'd to them.
-- `reports` User wishes to have reports sent to them.
-- `ackPost` User receives small note when a message is posted, or approved by a moderator.
-- `hidden` User won't show up in membership listing of list unless viewed by an admin.

 ### Example
 ```yaml